De la Fuente in 'We would have won even if McTominay goal had stood' claim after controversial night in Seville

 “It was offside – we thought it was a foul but in the end it was a disallowed goal so it does not matter either way,” he said.

 “We knew they (Scotland) were a strong team, especially at set pieces and free kicks.
 It was offside they tell me – we thought it was also a foul on Unai.
-Even if that goal had counted I am convinced we would be have reacted.
+Even if that goal had counted I am convinced we would be have reacted and won.

 “Maybe today we played against the team who are best at set pieces in the group,” he added.
 “It is very hard to mark them.
 They are very strong.
 They have specialists on these occasions.
 Fortunately we did not concede any goals and we need the same against Norway on Sunday.

 “Norway are different to Scotland.
 They like to play a bit more which will suit us more.”
-Scotland will secure a place at next summer's finals in Germany if Spain gain either a draw or win in Oslo.
+Scotland – who play France in a friendly on Tuesday night in Lille – will secure a place at next summer's finals in Germany if Spain gain either a draw or win in Oslo.

 Comments